 Not only individuals but also businesses are suffering significant financial losses due to synthetic identity fraud, which results in the loss of billions of dollars.
 Not to mention the fact that organizations need to invest countless hours in monitoring individuals who might be entirely fictional.
 So in light of an alarming number of data breaches and personal detail availability on the dark web, it’s no longer sufficient to rely solely traditional tools which are incapable of detecting synthetic identity fraud.

 Ensure your customers are real.
 Schedule a free demo here.

 How Does Identity Fraud Happen?
 A Step-by-Step Scheme

 After acquiring the data, fraudsters generally follow a step-by-step scheme:

-1. Fraudsters create a Definitionentire identity using the newly acquired SSNs, consisting of both real and fictional data.
-Even though it is then used for various fraudulent activities, the most common among them are applying for credit cards.
+Step #1: Fraudsters create an entire identity using the newly acquired SSNs, consisting of both real and fictional data.
+Even though it is then used for various fraudulent activities, the most common among them is applying for credit cards.

-3. After many attempts at getting credit, the fraudster finally finds an institution that accepts the application.
+Step #3: After many attempts at getting credit, the fraudster finally finds an institution that accepts the application.
 More often than not, it is a high-risk lender.
-The fraudster uses the account to build a decent credit score by making timely payments, resulting in him becoming a trustworthy person in the eyes of various lenders, now including those of low-risk.
+The fraudster uses the account to build a decent credit score by making timely payments, making them a trustworthy person in the eyes of various lenders, now including those of low-risk.
 It also allows the fraudster to access higher credit limits, which furthers his needs.
 This process can go on for years before it’s detected, allowing them to build up the trust of institutions in their synthetic identity.

 - Falsifying identification documents